cciw-uk/data-protection/DBS Officer Manual.rst

 Responsibilities
 ----------------

-The DBS Officer(s) are responsible for:
+As a DBS Officer, you are responsible for:

 * Checking that officers who come on camp have had a DBS check done recently (in the past 3 years).